europeana/REPOX/README.md

 Repox overwrites these files on changes, so for example a change that is made on the `configuration.properties` file will not be visible to the implementation,
 it will only be visible only if Repox is restarted.
 *  For development builds the permutations have been reduced in the file `/repox-gui/src/main/java/harvesterUI/HarvesterUI.gwt.xml`.
-For other configuration needs, this file needs to be edited.
+For other configuration needs, this file needs to be reconfigured.
 *  Tests on the Repox build are skipped by default in the `maven-surefire-plugin` and can be activated from the `repox-system` `pom.xml` by changing
-the property `skipTests` from `true` to `false`.
+the property `skipTests` from `true` to `false`, after refactoring the only updated test are in `repox-server-rest-jersey`.

 ###Building Repox###
 - - -